 Alternative investments can diversify your portfolio, hedge against inflation, provide favorable tax treatment, and provide you with an opportunity to create wealth in a particular area of interest.

-As with any investment, you should not risk any of your money in something you don't understand, and that is especially true with alternative investments.
+As with any investment, you should not risk any of your money in something you don't understand, and that's especially true with alternative investments.

 Traditionally, alternative investment assets were only held by institutional investors and the wealthy as many alternative investments, such as hedge funds, were only available through brokers with high minimum investments and fee structures.